ahmadfajar/vue3-mdb-docs/docs/about.md

 ## Flexible components

-Every component in Vue MDBootstrap is built according to the [Google Material Design 3](https://m3.material.io/) specifications and comes with hundreds of customization options suitable for most style or design; even though it’s not Material Design.
+Every component in Vue MDBootstrap is built according to the [Google Material Design 3](https://m3.material.io/) specifications and comes with many customization options suitable for most style or design; even though it’s not Material Design.
 Our UI components leverage the world's most popular css framework - *Bootstrap v5*, which can help you build responsive apps faster and mobile friendly.